appsody/website/content/docs/faq.md

     export APPSODY_PULL_POLICY=IFNOTPRESENT
     ```

-### 7. Why does my Open Liberty Appsody project on macOS fail with the error “address already in use”?
+### 7. Why does my Appsody project on macOS fail with the error “address already in use”?

 If you encounter errors, running `appsody run` or `appsody deploy` similar to: